keeema/bobril-samples/articles/05_bobril-bobril-build.md

     "main": "pathToMain.ts" // index.ts by default
   },
   "bobril": {
-    "bbVersion": "0.45.0", // version of bobril-build-core use for building "tsVersion": "3.0.1", // version of TS use for build "dir": "name of directory where to place release default is dist", "resourcesAreRelativeToProjectDir": false, // this is default
+    "bbVersion": "0.45.0", // version of bobril-build use for building "tsVersion": "3.0.1", // version of TS use for build "dir": "name of directory where to place release default is dist", "resourcesAreRelativeToProjectDir": false, // this is default